kynesim/weld/docs/README.txt

 different, although what happens if that is the only difference between them is not defined.

-  *Do not cross the streams.* Specifically, no two different seams should have the same destination, lest weld get terribly confused.
+.. warning:: *Do not cross the streams.* Specifically, no two different seams should have the same destination, lest weld get terribly confused.
 This also means that destinations that "nest" - e.g., ``src/fred`` and ``src/fred/jim`` - are forbidden.

 .. note:: I am not aware of anything that ensures that the origin URI corresponds to the place that you actually clone the weld from.
 Indeed,